How To Write A Song: That Will Make You Better

 • Self-Expression: Songwriting is a way of relaying your emotions and thoughts.
 Whether they are joyful, sad, or reflective.

-• Creativity: This enables you to think outside the box and discover fresh ideas and concepts.
+• Creativity: enables you to think outside the box and discover fresh ideas and concepts.

-• Connection: It provides a conduit to relate to other people through our own music.
-And also common happenings and feelings.
+• Connection: It provides a conduit for relating to other people through our music and everyday happenings and feelings.

-• Fun: It can be a wonderful pastime or even a profession; it provides creativity and a chance to entertain.
+• Fun: It can be a terrific pastime or even a profession; it provides creativity and a chance to entertain.

-• Therapeutic Benefits: It can provide an outlet for an individual's emotions.
-Also a stress reliever and a means of expressing emotions.
+• Therapeutic Benefits: It can provide an outlet for an individual's emotions, a stress reliever, and a means of expressing emotions.

 A musician contemplating the reasons for songwriting, illustrating the motivations behind writing a song.